mpbraendli/cats-radio-node/README.md

 ## Current state of the project

 Configuration read/write through UI is done.

-Pending: RF4463 integration, message decoding and presentation, igate integration, UI to send messages
+RF4463 integration, message decoding and presentation, UI to send messages.
+Tunnel IP packets through Arbitrary whiskers, using TUN.

+### TODO:

+* Nicer UI for presenting incoming packets.
+For now it just shows the Comment whisker.
+* Live update of incoming packets using WebSocket.
+* A 'chat' page that works better to actually chat with another node.
+* igate integration

 ## Additional tools